-The Layers Panel
+The Layers Panel Basics

 The Layers Panel is where you'll manage all of your Layers, including Adjustment Layers.
-Think of this as a 2-dimensional side-view of your original image (the Background Layer), with your layers ("clear plastic overlays") stacked on top of it
+As mentioned previously, think of this as a 2-dimensional "side-view" of your original image (the "Background Layer"), with your Layers ("clear plastic overlays") stacked on top of it.

-- A Background Layer is the image you bring into Photoshop - This layer should generally be left alone - Most of the time, no work should be done to it. - The Active Layer is the layer that you are working on, and is highlighted in a darker color. - You can control your Layer Visibility by toggling the "Eye" on and off - - This will help you see the effects of a particular layer on your image. - To access the Layers Panel Options, just click on the button shown in the diagram above.
-Here you can quickly delete a layer, duplicate a layer, flatten you image, and so on.
-If you go to "Panel Options" at the bottom, you can change the size of the thumbnails displayed in the panel (A personal favorite, as my eyes are getting older!).
+- A Background Layer is the image you bring into Photoshop - This layer should generally be left alone - Most of the time, no work should be done to it. - The Active Layer is the layer that you are working on, and is highlighted in a darker /different color. - You can control your Layer Visibility by toggling the "Eye" icon on and off - This will help you see the effects of a particular layer on your image. - The Blending Mode lets you control the way pixels are blended together.
+The various blending modes that are available can be seen in the drop-down menu.
+In the spirit of K.I.S.S., we will only be working with a few Blending Modes The vast majority of time, your Blending Mode will be "Normal". - To access the Layers Panel Options, click on the drop-down list (shown in the diagram above).
+Here you can quickly delete a layer, duplicate a layer, flatten your image, and so on.
+If you go to "Panel Options" at the bottom of the drop-down list, you can change the size of the thumbnails displayed in the panel (A personal favorite, as my eyes are getting older!).
 By the way, each Panel (not just this one) has a different set of options.